David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 3. ~~Build the workflow to graph system (i'm still deciding but I might use Postgres and 'Apache AGE' as i've not used the latter before)~~
 4. Build the Graph Neural Network (GNN) - One of the fastest approaches to a dataset like this is 'Hybrid Graph-RAG', which utilises a combination of embeddings and knowledge graphs.
 5. Adjust the voice workflow to deliver surveys and forms - This is a small addition to what i've already built, and allows the patient to complete forms vocally with the llm.
+   - The LLM has 2 settings for interacting with the patient
+     - 1. A local LLM on an edge device (in my case Jetson Orin Nano Super).
+This is for 'survey-mode', ensuring clear accurate responses with a marginal lag
+     - 2. Chat mode, using Kokoro voice for faster responses, good for conversational voice interface.
+     - The local model may deliver guided meditations, need to test which is best for that

 # Project Update
 The forge has been built, albeit still under testing.